Zach McKinstry Preview, Player Props: Tigers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the sixth-ranked team ERA among all league pitching staffs (3.96).
+- The Yankees' 3.94 team ERA ranks sixth across all league pitching staffs.

-- His most recent time out came on Wednesday against the Detroit Tigers, when the righty threw six innings, surrendering two earned runs while giving up four hits.
+- The right-hander last pitched on Thursday against the Detroit Tigers, when he tossed 4 2/3 innings, allowing three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.